JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 <br/>

-Unit testing is the act of writing tests where we run a small chunk of code in isolation.
-This small chunk _(AKA a "unit")_ should do exactly `A` under `X` conditions or exactly `B` under `Y` conditions etc., We control the variables and observe the outcomes at a very small scale.
+Unit testing is the act of writing tests where we run a small chunk of code in isolation, specifically, a single function.
+This "unit" should do exactly `A` under `X` conditions or exactly `B` under `Y` conditions etc., We control the variables and observe the outcomes at a very small scale.

-Because unit tests target such small pieces of our code, we are able to verify that all the little pieces work in isolation.
+Because unit tests target singular functions in the code base, we are able to verify how all the little pieces work in isolation.
 This gives us confidence that multiple units will integrate together without any surprises.
 And, what I like most about unit tests, when a test is written well, automated checks catch bugs _before_ they ship to production.

 _A more specific description can be found on [stack overflow](https://stackoverflow.com/a/1393/9333764), among other places._ [Pure Functions](https://en.wikipedia.org/wiki/Pure_function) are ideal for unit testing.